NazimTheAllFather/Patriot_Hacks_2025/README.md

 and Vercel to host the Next.js app so the demo can be accessed through a single shareable link.

 # Challenges we ran into
-One challenge was deciding how much of the safety logic to implement in a weekend.
-Fully building and
+- Deciding how much of the safety logic to implement in a weekend.

-integrating real moderation systems is a big task, so we had to scope things down to something we

-could realistically demo.
-We focused on designing a clear flow and simulating safety checks instead of

-trying to cover every possible edge case.
+- The hackathon usual suspects:
+   - Debugging UI state

-We also ran into the usual hackathon issues: debugging UI state, getting Tailwind classes to behave the
+   - Getting Tailwind classes to behave the way we wanted

-way we wanted, and making sure the pages looked consistent on different screen sizes.
-Coordinating
+   - Ensuring the pages looked consistent on different screen sizes

-changes through GitHub and keeping the deployed version on Vercel up to date while everyone was
+   - Keeping the deployed version on Vercel up to date, while everyone was pushing commits

-pushing commits was another learning curve.
+   - For some of us, Learning how to build RAGs
+- One of us had an alergic reaction and had to rush to the hospital during development
+- Some of us had to juggle work, exams with their responsibilites on our project.

 # Accomplishments that we're proud of
 We are proud that we were able to turn an abstract idea “AI needs a responsible parent” into a